We study brain aging—and the critical windows for change.

 Organization of functional brain networks measured using resting-state fMRI.

 We study how the organization and function of brain networks change across the adult lifespan.
 This research involves examining individuals from different age segments of adulthood (e.g., comparing 20- to 50- to 90-year-old individuals), and also repeatedly studying the same individual longitudinally (i.e., over multiple years or decades).
 We also study individuals across different degrees of brain health (e.g., varying levels of dementia severity).
-This multi-prong approach allows us to gain a deeper understanding of trajectories of healthy vs unhealthy aging and helps us to identify potential biomarkers of impending cognitive problems prior to the onset of disease.
+This multi-prong approach allows us to gain a deeper understanding of trajectories of healthy vs unhealthy aging and enables identification of imaging-based biomarkers of impending cognitive problems prior to the onset of disease.

 For representative publications see: